csu-hci-projects/kellyndasslerCS464/Website/pages/home.md

 # Acknowledgements
 Special thanks to Francisco for being a very intelligent, encouraging professor and research mentor!

+# Video
+For an overview of the project, an in-depth summary, and incremental checkpoints, please go to https://www.youtube.com/playlist?list=PLzHQW8yep5QWqFsfz768_32kDJAcSrjOJ

 # References
 @inproceedings{AlvarezMelis2017TheEG,
   title={The Emotional GAN : Priming Adversarial Generation of Art with Emotion},